Dirty Computer: Critical reception

 Josh Hurst for Flood Magazine wrote that "Every generation needs its own soundtrack for kicking against the pricks, and Monáe delivers one—easily the most pop-conversant, hook-laden, and propulsive music of her career."
 Robert Christgau, who in the past had found Monáe's voice too thin and her songwriting overly intellectual, was converted by Dirty Computer's Prince-inspired, sex-positive songs: "Too often prosex albums are shallow.
 While remaining intellectual, this one is more personal than the android dared."

 In a less enthusiastic review, Alexis Petridis of The Guardian suggested that "You occasionally wonder if an understandable desire to cross over commercially might not be at the root of the album's less inspired moments: there's something commonplace and risk-averse about the pop-R&B backing of 'Crazy, Classic, Life' and 'I Got the Juice'...
 It's hard not to wonder if her failure to connect with a mass audience might be because her desire to work with concepts and characters, rather than unburden herself, suggests a certain aloofness...
 She is as elusive as ever, and her mystery remains intact.
 Without a true loosening of her poise, her position on the margins of pop could remain intact as well."
 Zachary Hoskins from Slant Magazine declared that "while the songs here are consistently hooky, they lack the earlier albums' sonic adventurousness...
 While Monáe's heart is in the right place, her lyrics occasionally suffer from the clumsiness endemic to politicized pop...
 If Dirty Computer feels somewhat blunter and less ambitious than Monáe's earlier work, though, it's also her most immediately satisfying."

 Accolades

 The album was nominated for Album of the Year and the music video for "Pynk" was nominated for Best Music Video at the 61st Grammy Awards.
 The associated narrative film was a finalist for the 2019 Hugo Awards for Best Dramatic Presentation – Short Form.

+Commercial performance

-Commercial performanceDirty Computer debuted at number six on the US Billboard 200, opening with 54,000 album-equivalent units in its first week, with 41,000 coming from pure sales, making it the artist's highest first week sales and second highest charting album.
+Dirty Computer debuted at number six on the US Billboard 200, opening with 54,000 album-equivalent units in its first week, with 41,000 coming from pure sales, making it the artist's highest first week sales and second highest-charting album, behind The Electric Lady (2013).